AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Aggregate-complete.md

 Aggregate Complete transaction is a method to execute multiple transactions at once.
-To be valid, all transactions included in aggregate complete should be signed by aggregate complete transaction owner.
+To be valid, all transactions included in aggregate complete should be signed.
 If valid, it will be included in a block.

 - Following parameters required:
   - **Inner transactions** - array of transactions signed by aggregate complete owner.